Faculty: Stevenson Carlebach

 Understanding and alleviating the three causes of resistance

 In human interactions, resistance is inevitable.
+What to do?
 Pushing harder tends to increase the resistance.
-But giving in not only leads to suboptimal results, it also pushes your counterpart to dig in.
-The key to unlocking resistance is diagnosing and mitigating the causes.
+But giving-in not only leads to suboptimal results, it teaches your counterpart that resistance is a winning strategy.
+The key to influence is deciphering the cause(s) of the resistance and mitigating them.

 The Influence Equation

 Through breakout sessions, exercises, role plays, and other hands-on experiences, Carlebach will explain what to do when you encounter resistance.
 This session will introduce you to the Influence Equation—a simple, high-impact framework that can help you identify and overcome three major factors that fuel resistance in any given negotiation: